 Vessels with Class 1 Dangerous Goods must comply with the limitations outlined in the Natural Resources Canada Limitations Survey.
-Details may be obtained from the PSOC.
+Some details found at Section 13.2.

 ASSIGNMENT OF BERTHS

 Vessels berthing in Prince Rupert Harbour shall always maintain a water column of at least 10% of their draught under the vessel at all states of the tide.
 No vessel may load on a falling tide beyond a draught equal to 91% of the available water column at the lowest daily tide.